mariozeats/mariozeats/content/post/blacksesamecrepecake.md

 Started off trying to use a crepe maker that I borrowed from a friend.
 I thought it'd expidite the process.
 NOPE.
 At least not that particular one..it only caused me to waste batter since the griddle was too hot, so I switched over to a frying pan.
 My batter requires the temp to be around 250F, low heat.
 Overall, I was pretty pleased with it, but making this reminded me why I hate making them. lol.
 They take forever!

 *updated 9/5/20* increased proportion of the diplomat cream to have sufficient filling.
 Added some extra tips.
+Can see a matcha black sesame iteration here: https://www.instagram.com/p/CFhhT3AHPdU/

 **1. Black Sesame Crepes:**